Embraer E-Jet family: Other incidents

 On 22 October 2023, Horizon Air Flight 2059 was operating from Paine Field in Everett, Washington to San Francisco International Airport when Joseph David Emerson, an off-duty pilot sitting in the jumpseat inside the cockpit, attempted to activate the fire suppression systems on both engines, which would have cut the fuel supply.
 The E175 aircraft was operating at 31,000 feet at the time, and had Emerson been successful at activating the system both engines would have shut down.
 The crew was able to subdue him and land at the Portland International Airport in Oregon, where Emerson was arrested and later charged with 83 counts of attempted murder.

+On 26 November 2025, Vilnius Airport was closed after LOT Flight 771, landing from Warsaw Chopin Airport veered off the taxiway after touchdown.